kinecosystem/blockchain-ops/apps/docker-quickstart/README.md

 To use this project successfully, you should first decide a few things:

-First, decide whether you want your container to be part of the public, production Stellar network (referred to as the _pubnet_) or the test network (called testnet) that we recommend you use while developing software because you need not worry about losing money on the testnet.
-Additionally, we have added a standalone network (called standalone) which allows you to run your own private Stellar network.
+First, decide whether you want your container to be part of the public, production Kin network (referred to as the _pubnet_) or the test network (called _testnet_) that we recommend you use while developing software because you need not worry about losing money on the testnet.
+Additionally, we have added a standalone network (called standalone) which allows you to run your own private Kin network.
 In standalone network mode, you can optionally pass `--protocol-version {version}` parameter to run a specific protocol version (defaults to latest version).
 You'll provide either `--pubnet`, `--testnet` or `--standalone` as a command line flag when starting the container to determine which network (and base configuration file) to use.

 Next, you must decide whether you will use a docker volume or not.
-When not using a volume, we say that the container is in _ephemeral mode_, that is, nothing will be persisted between runs of the container. _Persistent mode_ is the alternative, which should be used in the case that you need to either customize your configuration (such as to add a validation seed) or would like avoid a slow catchup to the Stellar network in the case of a crash or server restart.
+When not using a volume, we say that the container is in _ephemeral mode_, that is, nothing will be persisted between runs of the container. _Persistent mode_ is the alternative, which should be used in the case that you need to either customize your configuration (such as to add a validation seed) or would like avoid a slow catchup to the Kin network in the case of a crash or server restart.
 We recommend persistent mode for anything besides a development or test environment.

 Finally, you must decide what ports to expose.
 The software in these images listen on 4 ports, each of which you may or may not want to expose to the network your host system is connected to.
 A container that exposes no ports isn't very useful, so we recommend at a minimum you expose the horizon http port.
 See the "Ports" section below for a more nuanced discussion regarding the decision about what ports to expose.